City of Brampton Logo

 The Residential Rental Licensing (RRL) Program requires rental properties with one to four units in Brampton to be licensed.
 The program ensures rental homes meet essential safety, fire and property standards that protect tenants and support healthy neighbourhoods.

-Effective January, 1, 2026, all property owners operating rental properties with 1 to 4 units in Brampton will be required to have a Residential Rental Licence.
+All property owners operating rental properties with 1 to 4 units in Brampton must have a Residential Rental Licence.
 This includes:

 • Single Dwelling Units: Whole residence, no additional units.